PDP Executive Board

 Exchequer – Rioux Jordan

 What is Phi Delta Phi?

-The International Legal Fraternity of Phi Delta Phi, established in the year 1869 to promote a higher standard of professional ethics, is among the oldest of legal organizations in North America.
-The Fraternity was established only six months after the Columbus, Ohio Bar Association and nine years before the American Bar Association.
+The International Legal Honor Society of Phi Delta Phi, established in the year 1869 to promote a higher standard of professional ethics, is among the oldest of legal organizations in North America.
+The honor society was established only six months after the Columbus, Ohio Bar Association and nine years before the American Bar Association.
 It holds a unique position in the history of the North American bench, bar and the law schools.
 During the past two decades, Phi Delta Phi’s reputation as an organization devoted to legal excellence has begun to spread into México and Europe.

 Phi Delta Phis

 The total initiated membership of Phi Delta Phi exceeds 191,000 persons.
 More judges, American presidents, governors, senators, representatives, cabinet members, ambassadors, American Bar Association presidents, Association of American Law School presidents and law school Deans have come from the ranks of Phi Delta Phi than from any other legal honor society.